 The iPEC Advantage

-When you enroll in iPEC’s ICF-accredited certified coach training program, you’re supported by priceless business development resources including:
+When you enroll in iPEC’s ICF-accredited coach training program, you’re supported by priceless business development resources including:

 - A peer community of fellow coaches going through the program alongside you, plus access to a lively community of thousands of iPEC graduates who will happily answer you questions and cheer your on throughout your journey